leangjia/blender_docs/manual/physics/fluid/type/flow.rst

 ****

 Fluid *Flow* types are used to add or remove fluid to a domain object.
-Flow objects should be contained within the domain's :term:`bounding box` in order to work.
+Flow objects should be contained within the domain's :term:`Bounding Box` in order to work.

 To define any mesh object as a *Flow* object, add Fluid physics by clicking *Fluid* in :menuselection:`Properties --> Physics`.
 Then select *Flow* as the fluid *Type*.
 Now you should have